Pinterest tag Tampon Shedding & Fiber Loss? Here’s What To Do | Rael

 Tampon shedding is what happens when some of the absorbent fibers that make up the outer layers of your tampon become detached from the tampon and end up in your vagina.
 We know it sounds scary to think about bits of tampon fibers living rent-free in your insides, but it’s typically not something that will cause you much harm.

-Tampon shedding can happen during any time of your period when you wear a tampon.
+Tampon shedding can happen during any time of your menstruation when you wear a tampon.
 Even if you’ve been wearing a tampon correctly and safely all day, the next one you use could shed without warning.

 Relax, we’ve got the information you need to prevent it from happening and make sure you’re on guard in case it does.